madhums/node-imager/README.md

 A node module to resize, crop and upload images (with different variants and presets) to Rackspace cloudfiles and Amazon S3.

+## Requirements

+You need to have [ImageMagick](http://www.imagemagick.org/) installed, otherwise you will get weird errors.

 ## Installation
 ```sh
 $ npm install imager